Men Who Take Baths

 Being wrong is scary.

---can we just all admit that nobody has it figured out?
+Can we all just admit that nobody has it figured out?

-It's like one second COVID is acting like a magnifying glass showing the entire world that the United States of America is indeed full of racist ass statues, you know?
+One second COVID is acting like a magnifying glass showing the entire world that the United States of America is indeed full of racist ass statues, you know?
 And then the next minute it's acting like a Dashiki-wearing African-American-studies-teaching, Black Panther, fist-in-the-air-pumping with a Malcolm X hat on backward and just bitch slapped the world and said, "Sit down with your racist ass and go read a book."

 What in your life has had a profound impact on who you are sitting in this bath?